*WA recognizes Committed Intimate Relationships & Not Common-Law Marriage

 - You may do this either at the onset of moving in or even after you already have.

 - You can set forth how property will be divided and protect yourself from allowing a partner to gain a share of your property in the event of a break-up.

 - Cohabitation agreements protect both parties and serve as insurance in the event that are questions or disagreements at the end of a relationship, when emotions often run high.

 Whether you are entering into, are in the midst of, or are facing the end of a committed intimate relationship, we are here to help.
 Our experienced family law attorneys will help you navigate this complicated and emotional process objectively.
 We have the expertise, knowledge, and compassion to assist you effectively and collaboratively as you enter the next phase of your life.
-Please contact us for a Free Consultation.
+Please contact us for a consultation.